bgribble/silentway/README.md

 I would guess that, like the ESX-8CV, frames are requested but not required to cycle through all 4 CV addresses in a cycle.

+### Expansion port to ESX-8MD

+Each of the 8 MIDI DIN connectors on the ESX-8MD has just one data bit; that's the nature of MIDI's serial protocol.
+So from an electrical and signal routing perspective, the ESX-8MD is basically the same thing as the ESX-8GT, just with bigger connectors.

+The software is the biggest difference.
+MIDI is a serial protocol operating at 31250 bits per second, whereas the audio-rate signals entering the ESX-8MD are 44100 or 48000 bits per second (for each port) and the MIDI device drivers at the operating system level treat it as a stream of 8-bit bytes going over a channel that's about 3100 bytes per second.
+Reconciling this mishmash is what the Silent Way software does.

+I've never seen the source code to the SW software, so I'm having to guess at how they make all this work, but it's not a huge leap.
+Basically we rely on the receiving MIDI device following the spec and just bit bang our signal to meet its timing expectations.

+The key thing to note is that most serial devices use a word-oriented protocol with a fixed "idle line" condition, followed by a "start bit", followed by data and sometimes a "stop bit".
+MIDI is no different.
+The line is normally held in the "high" or "1" condition, then the start of a word (and the start of the timer for reading each bit) is indicated by the transition to the "0" start bit state.
+Every 32 microseconds after that the line is read to get the next bit.

+So to fool a genuine MIDI device into reading our data, we just have to turn a stream of data bytes into a series of 320 microsecond signals, where 10 bits of data (start + 8 payload + stop) are turned into 15 samples (at 44.1 kHz) or 16 samples (at 48 kHz) by strategically repeating a bit to stretch out the timing to match the receiver's expectation.